MengyuZhang1307/MARGEE/README.md

 This software is licensed under GPL-3.

 ## Contact

-Please refer to the R help document of MARGEE for specific questions about each function.
+Please refer to the R help document of RoM for specific questions about each function.
 For comments, suggestions, bug reports and questions, please contact Mengyu Zhang (megnyu.zhang@uth.tmc.edu).
 For bug reports, please include an example to reproduce the problem without having to access your confidential data.